Love, Sex, & Disabilities ft. Netflix, Bollywood, & Other Storytellers

 शादी के बाद सब ठीक हो जाएगा / Everything Will Be Alright After Marriage…

-Marriage is it’s own world of perceptions for the disability community.
 Often, families of PwDs are eager to find spouses for their children so as to transfer caretaking duties.
 A community member tells me that this is especially true for rural India, where people with disabilities are regularly made to marry one another, regardless of choice.
 They also emphasized that such disabled couples are invariably ostracized in the community.

 The assumption that PwDs are the best fit for PwDs doesn’t always manifest in such explicit ways.
 More subtle is the general exclusion of PwDs in dating pools, and thus the rise of disability-specific dating services.
-Here, PwDs may find other PwDs under the assumption that there is an elevated understanding between the individuals from being members of similar if not the exact same minority community.
+Here, PwDs may find other PwDs under the assumption that there is an elevated understanding between the individuals from being members of a similarly ostracised if not the exact same minority community.

 We look again to Baby from Baa Bahu Aur Baby.
 There’s a couple of episodes before she meets her able-bodied husband where her family members are negotiating where to go looking for a groom — a disability-specific marriage agency or an inclusive agency?
 The show puts across all sides of the argument beautifully, and the audience is left seeing the merits as well as demerits of aiming specifically for a PwD partner.
 On the one hand, why should Baby have a smaller dating pool?
 On the other hand, would not a PwD better understand her lived experiences through an ableist world?

-While disability dating organizations themselves are doing great work, it is important to remember why they are necessary — because disabled people are excluded in mainstream dating pools.
+While disability dating organizations themselves are doing great work, it is important to remember why they are necessary — because disabled people are excluded from mainstream dating pools.
 There is nothing inherently wrong with PwDs seeking to exclusively date other PwDs.
 What’s saddening is that this is necessitated by a culture that is yet to normalize PwDs as sexual/romantic beings and partners.